dsmurrell/awesome-bitcoin-cash/CONTRIBUTING.md

 New to GitHub?
 No problem!

-Contributing to the README.md file here is accomplished very easily by following [these](https://help.github.com/articles/editing-files-in-another-user-s-repository) instructions.
+Contributing to the README.md file here is done extremely easily by following [these](https://help.github.com/articles/editing-files-in-another-user-s-repository) instructions.

 # Contributing Guide